 The ideal season to plan a trip to North East India, especially Sikkim, is summer.
 Temperatures lie between 5-25°C welcoming the summer sun and cool winds.
 The Tsomgo Lake and the locale in the higher mountains become accessible for visitors.

 With summer comes the season of blooming flowers.
 One such delight is the Yumthang Valley, called the “Valley of Flowers”.
 The entire valley transforms with many flowers such as poppies, irises, primulas, and mostly rhododendrons.
 A trek through the Singba Rhododendron Sanctuary is perfect to bask in the bliss of summer.
-Othertreks in Sikkim are also thrilling as one witness and explore the Himalayan region.
+Other treks in Sikkim are also thrilling as one witness and explore the Himalayan region.
 Summer in Sikkim also makes camping enjoyable.

-Tip: As the temperature dips 5°C, the nights in Sikkim are chilling.
+Tips: As the temperature dips 5°C, the nights in Sikkim are chilling.
 We advise you to pack woolen clothes to protect yourself from catching a cold.

 Monsoon: July to September

-Rain clouds and rain showers arrive in Sikkim by July, making it a good time to visit Sikkim, only if you do not mind getting wet.
+Rain clouds and rain showers arrive in Sikkim by July, making it a perfect season to visit Sikkim, only if you do not mind getting wet.
 With its tea gardens and Kanchenjunga Mountain in the backdrop, the Temi Estate is a beauty to enjoy the season.
 The Pang Lhabsol festival held around August or September has celebrations with dances performed wearing colorful masks and costumes.
 Head to the Pemayangtse Monastery to attend the fiesta.

-Tip: Due to heavy rainfall, there are chances of landslides and road blockage.
+Tips: Due to heavy rainfall, there are chances of landslides and road blockage.
 Thus, we do not recommend this season.

 Winter: October to March